Strongly anharmonic flux-tunable transmon based on InAs-Al 2D heterostructure

 In order to understand the observed spectrum, we simulate the measured qubit transitions by determining the eigenenergies of the qubit Hamiltonian in Eq.~\eqref{equ:hamiltonian}.
 The qubit transition frequencies extracted from Fig.~\ref{fig:Fig_2}f-h are shown in Figs.~\ref{fig:Fig_3}a-c with blue solid curves.
-To account for the large number of transparent conduction channels in super-semi JJs, we model the Josephson potential by a single characteristic channel transparency for each JJ such that the Josephson energy $U_{\rm SQUID}(\varphi)$ in Eq.~\ref{equ:potentialenergy} simplifies to $U_{\rm SQUID}(\varphi) = N_{1}U(\varphi, T_1)+N_{2}U(2\pi\Phi/\Phi_0-\varphi)$, where $T_{1}$ and $T_{2}$ are the channel transparencies of the first and second JJ with $N_{1}$ and $N_{2}$ conduction channels, respectively.
-The black dashed curves in Figs.~\ref{fig:Fig_3}a-c show the calculated qubit transition frequencies with the fit parameters presented in table~\ref{table:fit}.
-We also observe a partial suppression of the charge matrix element for the $\ket{0}-\ket{1}$ qubit transition at $0.5\,\Phi_{0}$, which is responsible for the qubit dielectric energy relaxation, as shown in supplementary information 4.
+To account for the large number of transparent conduction channels in superconducting-semiconducting JJs, we model the Josephson potential by a single characteristic channel transparency for each JJ.
+This approach is justified for atomically clean JJs, where channel-to-channel variations are expected to be minimal.
+However, in practice, only a fraction of the total channels ($\sim10\%$ in our devices) is highly transmissive due to mesoscopic imperfections such as disorder and selective mode coupling\cite{Costas_2023, mayer_gate_2020, volkov_proximity_1993, goffman_conduction_2017}.
+Under this assumption, the Josephson energy $U_{\rm SQUID}(\varphi)$ in Eq.~\ref{equ:potentialenergy} simplifies to $U_{\rm SQUID}(\varphi) = N_{1}U(\varphi, T_1)+N_{2}U(2\pi\Phi/\Phi_0-\varphi, T_2)$, where $T_{1}$ and $T_{2}$ are the channel transparencies of the first and second JJ with $N_{1}$ and $N_{2}$ conduction channels, respectively.
+The black dashed curves in Figs.~\ref{fig:Fig_3}a-c show the calculated qubit transition frequencies with the fit parameters presented in table~\ref{table:fit}, consistent with

+the short-junction limit and quasi-ballistic regime estimated in supplementary information 11 for our devices.
+In addition, our model indicates a strong suppression of the charge matrix element, as shown in supplementary information 4, for the $\ket{0}-\ket{1}$ qubit transition at $0.5\,\Phi_{0}$.
+This suppression diminishes the dipole coupling of the qubit to charge noise and dielectric loss channels, thereby enhancing the $T_{1}$ relaxation time at the half-flux sweet spot.